scouring/RAG-LLM-GenAI/README.md

 # Problem Statement

 This project demonstrates how an LLM can make suggestions like a sommalier.
-It could be deployed on an **Edge device**, like a kiosk in a restaurant, making recommendations to customers.
+It could be deployed on an **Edge device**, like a digital kiosk, on dining tables in restaurants, making recommendations to consumers.
 This type of LLM could **increase sales** via personalization, enhance the customer experience, differentiate brands, and **efficiently move inventory** with scalable knowledge capture from a sommelier in vector embeddings, **making it accessible 24/7 without requiring human staff**.

 ---